 The Rheingans Sisters + Rakhi Singh and Simmy Singh at Shakespears.

 a work-in-progress sharing of a new project of four musicians: The Rheingans Sisters & Rakhi Singh and Simmy Singh.
 Tickets are Pay-As-You-Feel as this is a work in progress sharing.
 Suggested donation £10 but feel free to pay less or more.
 Rowan and Anna Rheingans are BBC Radio 2 Folk Award winning prog-folk duo from the Peak District.
 Fellow violinists and singers, composers and colloaborators Rakhi and Simmy are best known for their work in classical, contemporary and experimental music.
 They perform together as a duo or with the genre defying Manchester Collective.
-Doors 7.45PM TICKETS
+Doors 7.45PM TICKETS sold out

 Saturday 24th January